Azure/azure-iot-sdk-java/SDK v2 migration guide.md

 > What do I gain by upgrading to the 2.X.X release?

 Answer:
 > You get a smaller set of dependencies which makes for a lighter SDK overall.
-You also get a more concise and clear API surface
+You also get a more concise and clear API surface.
-> since all deprecated APIs have been removed.
-Lastly, and most importantly, you get an SDK that is decoupled from a particular
+> Lastly, and most importantly, you get an SDK that is decoupled from a particular IoT hub and Device Provisioning
-> IoT hub and Device Provisioning Service root certificate.
-This makes these versions more future proof since they aren't tied to a root certificate
+> Service public certificate.
+This makes these versions more future proof since they aren't tied to a certificate
 > that will be changed within a few years and may be changed again beyond then.

 Question: